forkiesassds/MCGalaxy-Stuff/README.md

 Edited version of NA2's writefont to use the block you are holding instead of wool.
 ## ccs.cs
 Edited version of NAS, a scripting tool used on NA2 to not require Cmdhelpers.dll and removes item support.
+## nasgen.cs
+Edited version of NasGen, made for the ClassicalNuts server.